 UC-FR1 – Synchronization between models and documentation (OBEO – Sirius Product)

-In this use case we will mainly relay on the model to text synchronization of the knowledge base.
-The semantic analysis will be an improvement of the ModelWriter user experience by providing suggestions in the creation the links and also in regard of modification synchronization.
+In this use case we will mainly rely on the model to text synchronization of the knowledge base.
+The semantic annotation module (LORIA) will be an improvement of the ModelWriter user experience by providing suggestions in the creation the links and also in regard of modification synchronization.

+The ontologies are mainly used to detect the semantic correspondences between texts elements and model concepts.

 The idea here is to ensure the reliability of the link structure and check the semantic analysis on a known scope.
 This will prepare us for UC-FR2.